 1. Basement kitchen makeover with emerald-green units and pink walls

-This former self-contained basement annexe was crying out for some interiors love.
+This former self-contained basement conversion was crying out for some interiors love.
 And that’s exactly what it got when the owners of this five-bed, detached Victorian house decided to reinvent into a kitchen/dining/living space.
 Blending old with new, vintage finds are paired with modern finishes for a one-of-a-kind look that leaves a lasting impression.

 2. Classic kitchen makeover with grey Shaker cabinets and marble worktops